 Later that night, before I went to sleep, I went to say goodnight to my father.
 “I can’t believe that we’re American League champs!”
 I admitted to him with a tone of wonder in my voice.

-“We did it, Shaunie!
-We did this thing together,” Dad smiled as he gave me an extended hug.
+“We did this thing together, Shaunie!”
+Dad smiled as he gave me an extended hug.

 On the morning of October 2nd, I rushed downstairs and ran outside to fetch a copy of the day’s newspaper.
 I hastily opened up The Boston Herald and saw a colored team picture of the Red Sox with a bold headline that proclaimed, “Pennant Is Ours!”